codio/knowledge/source/instructors/setupcourses/computedvm.rst

 ..
 Note:: Codio are not responsible for licensing issues in regard to any software you install to use.

 The computed VM's can support 1, 4, 8 or 16Gb memory.
 VM's are enabled for the organisation and then set up at the **Course** level.
 All assignments in the course would then be able to utilise the computed VM boxes, so we would recommend setting up a new course for those assignments that require them.
+All assignments in the course would use the same **VM Stack**.

 Computed VM's are not available for individual projects (ie when created in **My Projects** area).

  **Please note:** we have plans to develop this feature in the future but if you have ideas/suggestions please raise in our `Feedback area <https://feedback.codio.com/>`_